Jonasmunch/Advanced-BIM-group-14/A3: Use Case/readme.md

 ### 2) *Model Use (Bim Uses)*

 The tool will apply a primary pupurse of **Analysis** and a secondary purpurse of **Forecast**.
-This in the sentence that the tool is applied in the **Design face** for detecting bearing elements from the **Substructure** facility elements.
+The tool is applied in the **Design face** for detecting bearing elements from the **Substructure** facility elements.
-This is done to preform simple **structural analysis** in order to extract critical bearing elements for further analysis.
+This is done to perform simple **structural analysis** in order to extract critical bearing elements for further analysis and design.

 BIM Use:
+- Primary Purpurse:
+    - Analysis
+- Secondary Purpurse:
+    - Forecast
 - Facility element:
     - Substructure
 - Facility face:
     - Design face
 - Discipline:
     - Structural analysis

-The primary purpurse of the BIM Use is "Analyse" and the secondary purpurse is "Forecast"

 # 3B: Propose a (design for a) tool / workflow